deepinv/deepinv/docs/source/deepinv.transform.rst

 See :ref:`sphx_glr_auto_examples_self-supervised-learning_demo_ei_transforms.py` and :ref:`sphx_glr_auto_examples_self-supervised-learning_demo_equivariant_imaging.py` for examples.

 If needed, transforms can also be made deterministic by passing in specified parameters to the forward method.
 Transforms can also be seamlessly integrated with existing ``torchvision`` transforms.
+Transforms can also accept video (5D) input.

 .. autosummary::
    :toctree: stubs